JoeSiu/discord-chatbot/README.md

 | HUGGING_FACE_MODEL | Default Hugging Face model, refer to [Hugging Face conversational models](https://huggingface.co/models?pipeline_tag=conversational).
 Leave empty if you don't intend to use the Hugging Face bot.                         |
 | DEBUG              | Whether to use debug view.                                                                                                                                                                                                 |

-### Setup

-1. Go to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
-2. Create a bot and copy its token.
-3. Paste the token into the `DISCORD_TOKEN` field in the `.env` file.

 #### Poe

-To use the Poe bot, follow these steps:
+To use the Poe bot, follow the steps below:

 1. Refer to [poe-api guide](https://github.com/ading2210/poe-api#finding-your-token) to obtain your token.
 2. Update the `POE_TOKEN` field in the `.env` file.